charmed-kubernetes/kubernetes-docs/pages/k8s/hacluster.md

 toc: False
 ---

-# About
-HAcluster is a Juju subordinate charm that encapsulates corosync and pacemaker for floating virtual IP or DNS addresses and is similar to [keepalived][keepalived].
-It differentiates itself in that it allows servers to span subnets via the DNS option, which communicates directly with [MaaS][maas].
-It also has the ability to shoot the other node in the head(STONITH) via [MaaS][maas] to prevent issues in a split-brain scenario.
+**HAcluster** is a **Juju** subordinate charm that encapsulates **corosync** and **pacemaker** for floating virtual IP or DNS addresses and is similar to [keepalived][keepalived].
+It differentiates itself in that it allows servers to span subnets via the DNS option, which communicates directly with [MAAS][maas].
+It also has the ability to shoot the other node in the head(STONITH) via **MAAS** to prevent issues in a split-brain scenario.

-Charmed Kubernetes supports HAcluster via a relation and the configuration options ha-cluster-vips and ha-cluster-dns.
+**CDK** supports **HAcluster** via a relation and the configuration options `ha-cluster-vips` and `ha-cluster-dns`.
 Relations to the kubernetes-master and kubeapi-load-balancer charms are supported.
-The two are mutually exclusive and kubeapi-load-balancer should be related if available.

-# Using
+These options are mutually exclusive.

+## Deploying
 In order to use HAcluster, the first decision is if a load balancer is desired.
 This depends on the size of the cluster and the expected control plane load.
 Note that HAcluster requires a minimum of 3 units for a quorum.

-## With Load Balancer
+### With Load Balancer

 ```bash
 juju deploy canonical-kubernetes